luiz158/thymeleafexamples-petclinic/README.markdown

 ## Running the Thymol petclinic project locally

-First, you will have to download it.
-If you have a local installation of git, you can do it by simply cloning this repository:
+First, you will have to download the project.
+If you have a local installation of git, you can simply clone this repository:

 ```
 	git clone https://github.com/thymol/thymol.thymeleafexamples-petclinic.git
 ```

-If you don't have git installed, you can download a `.zip` by pressing on the *Download zip* button in the upper side of this page.
+If you don't have git installed, you can download a `.zip` by pressing on the *Download zip* button on the right-hand side of this page.

 Once downloaded, simply use your web browser to load the following file from your local file system:
 ```